Mj7378/Jarvis_V1.0/README.md

 *   **🏠 Home Automation (Simulated):** Command J.A.R.V.I.S. to control smart lights, thermostats, locks, and security cameras.
 All commands are simulated with UI feedback, providing a complete smart-home control experience.

 ### 🎨 Futuristic HUD & Deep Customization
-*   **Reactive Interface:** A dynamic and visually stunning HUD built with React and Tailwind CSS that reacts to the AI's state (Idle, Thinking, Speaking).
+*   **Dynamic Panel-Based UI:** A stunning and flexible interface built with React and Tailwind CSS.
+Major functions like Vision Mode, Settings, and the Control Center open in a dedicated side-panel, resizing the main chat view without ever overlapping it.
+This creates a true, non-colliding command center experience.
+*   **Sleek Animations:** The interface features smooth, responsive animations for opening and closing panels, making the UI feel alive and high-tech.
 *   **Theme Editor:** In-depth settings allow you to customize the entire look and feel:
     *   **Colors:** Change the primary UI color and panel background colors with a color picker or choose from presets.
     *   **Dynamic Persona:** Switch between the classic, helpful J.A.R.V.I.S. and the witty, sarcastic "Stark Protocol" persona to tailor your conversational experience.